robert-godlewski/PokemonRanker/README.md

 * from a previous project I did for Coding Dojo: https://github.com/robert-godlewski/pokemon_api.git

 # Todos
-1. Implement a cache
+1. Render the all data pertaining to each pokemon to ViewPokemon.js
-2. fix the bugs - Ongoing
+2. Fix the bugs - Ongoing
 3. create a view of the different types (with links) and provides a list of pokemon
 4. figure out a way to implement a way to determine which stats should be optimized for each pokemon
 5. figure out a way to tell what the pokemon is weak, strong, average, no effect based on which pokemon (use types)